ssato/python-anyconfig/docs/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-anyconfig uses a global logger named 'anyconfig' and logging messages are suppressed by default as NullHandler was attached to it [#]_ .
-If you want make its log messages out, you have to configure (add handler and optionally set log level) it like the followings.
+anyconfig uses a global logger named 'anyconfig' and logging messages are suppressed by default as NullHandler was attached to the logger [#]_ .
+If you want to see its log messages out, you have to configure it (add handler and optionally set log level) like the followings.

-- Set log level and handler of anyconfig module before load:
+- Set the log level and handler of anyconfig module before load to print log messages such as some backend modules are not available, when it's initialized:

 .. code-block:: python